mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 method for the actual replacement.

 In Ruby, `gsub` is short for _global substitution_.
 The method is used to search and replace.
-Here, we want to find all the occurences of a dangerous word and replace with its safe code word.
+Here, we want to find all the occurrences of a dangerous word and replace with its safe code word.
 With `gsub`, you provide the **word to find as the first argument**, then the **word to put in its place as the second argument**.